Introduction

 - The metadata standard applicable to plant phenotyping experiments is MIAPPE.

-- There is a section dedicated to the identification of plant biological materials that follows Multi-Crop Passport Descriptor (MCPD) described above.
+- The Plant biological materials section follows Multi-Crop Passport Descriptor (MCPD) described above.

-- Other sections include description of investigations, studies, people involved, data files, environmental parameters, experimental factors, events, observed variables.
+- Other sections include a description of investigations/dataset, studies, people involved, data files, environmental parameters, experimental factors, and events.

-- Tools and resources for data collection and management:
+- Tools and resources for data collection and management (all resources that support MIAPPE also support Crop Ontology):

-- FAIRDOM-SEEK is a free data management platform for which MIAPPE templates are in development.
+- FAIRDOM-SEEK is a free data management platform for which MIAPPE templates are available.

-- DATAVERSE is a free data management platform for which MIAPPE templates are in development.
+- DATAVERSE is a free data sharing platform where full datasets can be deposited with MIAPPE templates for a complete description.
 It is used in several repositories such as Recherche Data Gouv.

 - e!DAL is a free data management platform for which MIAPPE templates are in development.

-- The ISA-tools also include a configuration for MIAPPE and can be used both for filling-in metadata and for validating.
+- ISA-tools also include a configuration for MIAPPE and can be used both for filling in metadata and for validating MIAPPE in ISA-Tab and ISA-JSON format.

-- Collaborative Open Plant Omics COPO is a data management platform specific for the plant sciences.
+- Collaborative Open Plant Omics COPO is a data management platform specific to the plant sciences.

 - FAIRsharing is a manually curated registry of reporting guidelines, vocabularies, identifier schemes, models, formats, repositories, knowledge bases, and data policies that includes many resources relevant for managing plant phenotyping data.